JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 ## Example

-Here is an example of several different methods of triangle counting with GraphBLAS.
+Here is an example of two different methods of triangle counting with GraphBLAS.
 The methods are drawn from the LAGraph [repo](https://github.com/GraphBLAS/LAGraph).

 Input `A` must be a square, symmetric matrix with any element type.